Kartones/vampire-survivors-savegame-editor/README.md

 Tiny NodeJS application to fiddle with the game save files.

 ⚠⚠⚠ With the migration to Unity3D (late 2023), the game changed the savegame's checksum secret and this tool no longer works ⚠⚠⚠

-⚠⚠⚠ If I'm able to obtain the new secret and calculate valid checksums again, I'll update accordingly ⚠⚠⚠
+⚠⚠⚠ If obtain the new secret and calculate valid checksums again, I'll update accordingly ⚠⚠⚠

 ## Features